octavianzarzu/superawesome-test/README.md

 **dc-data table**

-1. The name represents a concatenation of Character (Universe/Comic name).
-We can extract only the first part (before '(') using split_part, however there might be cases where the name of the character contains '(' also.
-Let's look at those:
+    1. The name represents a concatenation of the character name and the universe/comic name (in parentheses).
+We can extract only the first part (before the parentheses) using `split_part`, but there may be cases where the character name contains parentheses as well.
+Let’s look at those cases:

     ```sql
     SELECT split_part(name, '(', 1) as character_name